CSCfi/NOCOS/usecases/landfastice/README.md

 ## Technical Description

 <!-- Place holder for technical description -->
-[Describe the scientific, computational, or methodological background relevant for this use case.
-Include information about the data used, processing steps, and any unique aspects.]

 This usecase provides a tool to derive areas covered by landfast ice from ClimateDT simulations.
 We define a gridcell in a ClimateDT simulation to be covered by landfast ice if: